 CHECK, CASH, OR CREDIT CARDS ACCEPTED.

-YOGA/ LITURGICAL/ JAZZ/ ZUMBA/ MODERN* $10/class as scheduled – Debra Sosa is a 2 time scholarship recipient, Alvin Ailey American Dance Center and Broadway Dance Center in NYC.
-She has performed at Radio City Music Hall with such greats as Tito Puente and Celia Cruz, in off-Broadway theater productions and spent 10 years with a Latin Musical Review.
-Debra has taught dance, exercise and Yoga at Community Centers, the YWCA, as well as teaching Liturgical (Praise) Dance in NY for the past 7 years.
-Zumba is taught by Debbie Rivas who has been teaching Zumba for almost 3 years and joins us from Family Fitness and LA Fitness.
+MODERN / JAZZ / HIP-HOP/ LATIN / YOGA/ LITURGICAL as scheduled (see class schedule) – taught by Debra Sosa & other guest teachers.
+Debra is a 2 time scholarship recipient, Alvin Ailey American Dance Center and Broadway Dance Center in NYC where she learned a large variety of dance styles.
+She has performed at Radio City Music Hall with such greats as Tito Puente and Celia Cruz, and off-Broadway theater productions as well as working as a featured dancer for 10 years with a Latin Musical Review.
+Debra taught Liturgical (Praise) Dance in NY for 7 years and has taught dance, exercise and Yoga at Community Centers, the YWCA, as as well as teaching Liturgical (Praise) Dance in NY for 7 years.
+All Guest Teachers are screened and are experienced working with both children and adults.

 PRE-REGISTRATION IS REQUIRED for general classes

 MONTHLY BASIS – NO CONTRACT!